KarelKubat/goto-meet/README.md

 This of course assumes that you have a video meeting within that period.
 Adjust the flags `--look-ahead` and `--starts-in` accordingly, until `goto-meet` finds something worth while.

-NOTE: Durations are given as a number, followed by a prefix, such as `10s` or `20m` or `3h`.
+NOTE: Durations are given as a number, followed by a postfix, such as `10s` or `20m` or `3h`.
 There is no suffix for days, just use the number of days times 24, with `h` as the suffix.
 Different specifiers may also be combined, as in `23h59m30s`, which is 30 seconds short of one full day.